TomH0011/GPTWithCharformer/README.md

 1.  **Prepare Data:** Place your training data in a file named `Sample_Text.txt` in the root directory.

+2.  **Tidy data:** Normalise any white spaces, clean the data so it has context and its all utf-8 characters

-2.  **Configure Training:** Adjust hyperparameters like `max_iters`, `batch_size`, and model dimensions in the `Config.py` file.
+3.  **Configure Training:** Adjust hyperparameters like `max_iters`, `batch_size`, and model dimensions in the `Config.py` file.

-3.  **Run the Script:**
+4.  **Run the Script:**
     ```bash
     python main.py
     ```
-    * The first time you run the script, it will train the model from scratch and save the weights to `charformer_model.pth`.
+    * The first time you run the script, it will train the model from scratch and save the weights to `charformer_checkpoint_{n}.pth`.
+Where n is a multiple of 5000 up to max_iterations
     * On subsequent runs, it will automatically load the saved weights and proceed directly to text generation.
-To force retraining, delete the `charformer_model.pth` file.
+To force retraining, delete the previous saved model files.

 ## Acknowledgements

-* This implementation is heavily inspired by Andrej Karpathy's "makemore" series.
+* Google Deepminds Charformer paper arXiv:2106.12672 [cs.CL] foiund here: (https://arxiv.org/abs/2106.12672)
 * The Charformer module is based on the excellent work by Phil Wang (lucidrains).
 You can find his repository here: [charformer-pytorch](https://github.com/lucidrains/charformer-pytorch).